underscoreio/essential-scala/src/pages/sequencing/functions.md

 This is a big step towards doing real functional programming in Scala but we're missing one important component: *types*.

 As we have seen, types allow us to abstract across values.
-We've seen all sorts of special case functions like `Adders` and `ActionListeners`, but what we really want is a generalised set of types that allow us to represent computations of any kind.
+We've seen special case functions like `Adders`, but what we really want is a generalised set of types that allow us to represent computations of any kind.

 Enter Scala's `Function` types.